 - Different Payers have different designs for their health benefit Plans.
-The PAYER_PLAN_PERIOD table does not capture all details of the plan design or the relationship between Plans or the cost of healthcare triggering a change from one Plan to another.
+The PAYER\PLAN\PERIOD table does not capture all details of the plan design or the relationship between Plans or the cost of healthcare triggering a change from one Plan to another.
 However, it allows identifying the unique combination of Payer (insurer), Plan (determining healthcare benefits and limits) and Person.
-Typically, depending on healthcare utilization, a Person may have one or many subsequent Plans during coverage by a single Payer. - Payer or Plan information is not normalized or recorded as part of the Standard Vocabularies.
-Instead, they are referred to only by their source value. - Typically, family members are covered under the same Plan as the Person.
-In those cases, the payer_source_value, plan_source_value and family_source_value are identical.
+Typically, depending on healthcare utilization, a Person may have one or many subsequent Plans during coverage by a single Payer. - Typically, family members are covered under the same Plan as the Person.
+In those cases, the payer\source\value, plan\source\value and family\source\value are identical.